 If you struggle to find TIME to exercise…..

 Focus on finding something that’s conveniently located (ie. near home or work), or doesn’t demand a lot of time to do (ie. quick at home workouts or group workouts that are <45mins in length).
-This is actually one of the MOST common barriers to starting (and maintaining) a fitness program I see.
-Which is why providing our girls with quick follow along workouts they can do anywhere is so important to me.
+This is actually one of the MOST common barriers to starting (and maintaining) a fitness program we see.
+Which is why providing online training options is important to us.

-BONUS Tip #4: Join a PROGRAM that has been designed with all these tips in mind!
+BONUS Tip #4: Join a COMMUNITY that has been designed with all these tips in mind!

-Yup, I’m totally finishing with a shameless plug of our KICKSTARTER PROGRAM.
-This 4 week program has been lovingly designed with these tips in mind.
+Yup, I’m totally finishing with a shameless plug.
+Our TIMETABLE and ONLINE COMMUNITY have been lovingly designed with these tips in mind.
 There’s no weigh in’s, meal plans or calorie counting, but there is is fun workouts, new friendships and empowering content all focused on helping you to fall in LOVE with health and fitness from the very start.

 READY TO SAY YES TO MORE OF WHAT YOU LOVE IN LIFE?